theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/reports/report-extraction-define.md

 ---

 The following section shows how to use the Report Component of Xtract for Alteryx. <br>
-For information on the basics of Xtract for Alteryx, refer to [Getting Started with Xtract for Alteryx](./getting-started).

 ### General Workflow for Creating a Report Extraction